sybrew/the-seo-framework/readme.txt

 1. This plugin shows you what you can improve, at a glance.
 With full color vision deficiency support.
 2. Hover over any of the SEO Bar's items to see how you can improve the page's SEO.
 Red is bad, orange is okay, green is good.
 Blue is situational.
 3. The dynamic Post/Page SEO settings Metabox.
 This box is also neatly implemented in Categories and Tags.
 4. The SEO Settings Page.
 With over 70 settings, you are in full control.
-The Default Settings and filling in the Knowledge Graph Settings is recommended.
+Using the Default Settings and filling in the Knowledge Graph Settings is recommended to do.

 == Frequently Asked Questions ==